-Divisions and Schedule: The 2017 regular season consists of 16 games, starting on April 16.
-No games will be scheduled for Memorial Day weekend; Independence Day weekend; the last weekend in August, and Labor Day weekend.
-Teams may use those weekends for "rain-out makeup" games, as needed.
-September 10, 2017 will be the first round of the playoffs.
+Divisions and Schedule: The 2018 regular season consists of 16 games, starting on April 8.
+No games will be scheduled for Memorial Day weekend, Independence Day weekend (not applicable in 2018), and Labor Day weekend.
+The last week in August is a floating day for make-up games or schedule overflow due to field availability.
+Teams may use any weekend for "rain-out makeup" games, as needed.
+September 9, 2018 will be the first round of the playoffs.

-Division I: B'nai; WJC; Larchmont; Chappaqua; TINR; Harrison
+Division I: B'nai; WJC; Larchmont; Chappaqua; TINR; TBE-New Rochelle

-Division II: TBE-New Rochelle; First Hebrew; Woodlands; Tarrytown; CSI; Scarsdale
+Division II: Harrison; First Hebrew; Tarrytown; CSI; Scarsdale; TIC-WP

-Division III: TIC-WP; TBA; Shaarei Tikvah; Bet Torah; Bet Am Shalom; TINW
+Division III: Woodlands; TBA; Shaarei Tikvah; Bet Torah; Bet Am Shalom; TINW

 Division I teams will play each other twice and play each Division II team once.